GPurgatorio/Master-Computer-Science-ICT/README.md

 As example, consider that the PUE of the university's datacenter during 2018 is less 1.2, while the average italian data center's PUE are around 2-2.5.

-If the PUE is equal to 2 means that for each Watt used for computing, 2 Watts are used for cooling.
+If the PUE is equal to 2 means that for each Watt used for computing, 1 Watt is used for cooling.
 The ratio is Total Current divided by Compute Current.

 # Fabric